 Voluntary climate mitigation action: Refrigeration and air conditioning technologies (RAC)

-Commissioned by: NAMA Facility: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), United Kingdom’s Department for Business, Energy and Industrial Strategy (BEIS)
+Commissioned by: NAMA Facility: German Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU) and United Kingdom’s Department for Business, Energy and Industrial Strategy (BEIS)

-Lead executing agency: Office of Natural Resources and Environmental Policy and Planning (ONEP), Ministry of Natural Resources and Environment (MoNRE) Department of Alternative Energy Development and Efficiency (DEDE), Ministry of Energy (MoE)
+Lead executing agency: Office of Natural Resources and Environmental Policy and Planning (ONEP) of the Ministry of Natural Resources and Environment (MoNRE) Department of Alternative Energy Development and Efficiency (DEDE) of the Ministry of Energy (MoE)

 Overall term: 2016 to 2021

-Energy demand in Thailand’s cooling sector is increasing substantially.
-Today already, it is estimated that half of the electricity consumed in the country is used to operate refrigeration and air-conditioning appliances.
-According to the forecasts, demand is set to triple by 2030 if nothing is done.
-Strong demand for cooling energy during hot weather periods regularly causes electric power supply to peak – a trend that poses a definite challenge for energy suppliers.
-High energy consumption and the direct emissions generated when using refrigerants with a high global warming potential (GWP) means the cooling sector impacts significantly on the volume of GHG produced.
+The energy demand in Thailand’s cooling sector is increasing substantially.
+Today, it is estimated that half of the electricity consumed in the country is used to operate refrigeration and air-conditioning (RAC) appliances.
+According to the forecasts, demand is set to double by 2030 if nothing is done.
+High energy consumption and the direct emissions generated when using refrigerants with a high global warming potential (GWP) means the cooling sector impacts the volume of greenhouse gas (GHG) produced significantly.
+In Thailand, the RAC sector accounts for approximately 20 per cent of the country’s total GHG emissions.
 Reducing cooling sector emissions is thus key if Thailand is to reach its ambitious GHG targets.